reinator/tutorial_metabarcoding/_pages/handsOn_merqury.md

 # Part 5 - Merqury - evaluating purging and assembly quality

-Ok, today you have heard of Purge Dups and purging assemblies.
-You also have learned that Hicanu outputs an assembly that is double the expected haploid genome size, and then you have to use a tool such as Purge Dups to separated the haplotips of the assembly.
-Later, you learned about how to evaluated assembly completeness and quality having a look at the shared kmers between the assembly and high-quality reads - such as ilumina - kmers.
+Ok, today you leanerd about Purge Dups and purging assemblies.
+You also learned that Hicanu outputs an assembly that is the double of the expected haploid genome size, and that you have to use a tool such as Purge Dups to separate the haplotips of the assembly.
+Later, you learned how to evaluated assembly completeness and quality having a look at the shared kmers between the assembly and high-quality reads kmers, such as Illumina.
 Now you are going to run merqury to evaluate assemblies for your species!

 All right, remember yesterday you have assembled a subset of reads for your species, but you have generated statistics for a total-assembly run I have generated previously?
-This is the file you are going to work on, the total assembly of Hincanu for your species, it will be called something like \*\.hicanu.total.contigs.fasta.
-So I would like you to create a folder called merqury_hicanu_eval and copy or sym link your \*\.hicanu.total.contigs.fasta total contigs there.
+This is the file you are going to work on, the total assembly of Hincanu for your species, it will be called something like \*\.hicanu.total.contigs.fasta inside <your_species>/assembly/hicanu.total/.
+So I would like you to create a folder called merqury_hicanu_eval and copy or sym link your \*\.hicanu.total.contigs.fasta there.
 Such as:

 ```console
 mkdir merqury_hicanu_eval